microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaAdministrativeUnitMember.md

 ### -RefObjectId

-Specifies the unique ID of the specific Microsoft Entra ID object that will be assigned as owner/manager/member.
+Specifies the unique ID of the specific Microsoft Entra ID object that is assigned as owner/manager/member.

 ```yaml
 Type: System.String